m4xed0ut/ArcadeCarController/README.md

 # Arcade-RaycastCarController
 Second go at writing a vehicle controller from the ground up using C# and Unity after taking notes from my DroneController.
 This time it's an arcade car controller, which is a lot more advanced!

-The goal for my new challenge was the same - to write a satisfactory script from scratch using my own knowledge about C# and Unity.
+The goal for my new challenge was the same - to write a satisfactory script from scratch suitable for a game using my own knowledge about C# and Unity.
 No lengthy tutorials, zero assistance from AI, zero pre-made assets, only occasionally looking through Unity's own documentation and StackOverflow.
 But now I had an idea to write a script for operating a 3D car with a single rigidbody component with a box collider, NO wheel colliders and 2 target force objects with Trigger Colliders (one in the front, one beside the car), and where the wheels that the script animates are just transforms.

 The handling of the controller is inspired by games like OutRun, Ridge Racer and DiRT 5.